Search icon

 • Open the bonnet and inspect the battery.
 The terminals should be free from rust.

 One of the crucial aspects while buying a used car is to make sure that the vehicle has not suffered a major accident.
-And one way to be sure that the vehicle has not undergone major repair work is by inspecting for any signs of damage or repair work.
-Here’s a checklist to determine any accidental damages to the used car.
+One way to be sure that the vehicle has not undergone major repair work is by inspecting for any signs of damage or repair work.
+Here’s a checklist to determine any accidental damage to the used car.

 • Observe the fenders and bumpers of the car.
 Look for signs of cracks or patches.
 Any repair work on these parts could indicate that the vehicle has suffered an accident.